PSAT-Dev-Team/PathSafetyAssessmentTool/frontend/public/docs/installation.md

 Install all three before proceeding.
 Docker Desktop must be **running** before you attempt to start the app.

-### Required Files (from the SSD)
+### Required assets

-Two folders must be copied from the shared SSD before the app can use its CV features:
+Two external asset folders must be copied into `backend/` before CV and GIS-assisted coding will work:

 | Folder | Destination | Contents |
 |---|---|---|
 | `models/` | `backend/models/` | YOLO `.pt` model files (see [CV Pipeline](cv-pipeline.md)) |
 | `shapefiles/` | `backend/shapefiles/` | GIS shapefiles used by the GIS autocoder |

-> **Important:** If these folders are absent, the app will still start, but any attempt to auto-code images or run GIS-based coding will fail.
-See [Common Issues](common-issues.md).
+If these folders are missing, the app can still boot, but GIS and/or CV features will fail at runtime.

 ---